colloquet/colloque-blog/content/blog/2-simple-tips-on-using-react-hooks/index.md

 I have been using React Hooks for a few months now and I am absolutely loving it!
 Today I would like to share 2 simple tips that I have learned along the way.
 Hopefully you will find them useful!

 ### useEffect for API requests
-A common scenario when writing component is to request some data from a REST API and then display them to the users.
-To do this using hooks, we often do the fetching inside the `useEffect` hook like so:
+One common use case for `useEffect` hook is to fetch some data from REST API and display them:

 ```js
 useEffect(() => {